 Ultimately, understanding this important relationship between MMR and RR will help you make more informed decisions in your journey to the top of the rating ladder at Valorant.

-Also you can always order a boost of your valorant rank from us View Prices - We're always happy to help raise your rank and make the game more enjoyable 🙂
+Also you can always order a boost of your valorant rank with us View Prices - We're always happy to help raise your rank and make the game more enjoyable 🙂

 Let's understand together how the rating system works, specifically between MMR and RR, using clear examples: